MATH1001 Mathematical Methods 1

 - Students are able to (1) understand the basics of linear algebra, including the concepts of subspace, linear transformation and determinant; (2) understand and use the calculus and geometry of functions of more than one variable; (3) understand Taylor series and some of their uses; (4) use first and second order differential equations in applications; (5) understand the concepts of eigenvalues and eigenvectors, and change of basis; and (6) understand the basic theory of sequences and series.

-- Typically this unit is assessed in the following ways: (1) tutorials, tests and assignments; (2) mid-semester test; and (3) a final examination.
+- Indicative assessments in this unit are as follows: (1) tutorials, tests and assignments; (2) mid-semester test; and (3) a final examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.